Catrovitch/Full-Stack-Open-Notes/Part-1/Component-state-event-handlers.md

 According to React it is convention to name props connected to event handler "onSomething" and the event handler itself "handleSomething".

 ## Changes in state cause rendering
+Principles of how example2 app works once again:
+1. When app starts: App-code is executed.
+This code uses "useState" hook to create and keep track of he application state.
+2. Display component displays the counter.
+3. Button component uses event handlers to handle events.
+There are three buttons.
+4. When a button is clicked (onClick event) the event handler is executed.
+5. The event handler changes the state of the App component.
+6. This causes the App component to re-render.
+7. This application uses the principle of "Lift the state up".
+The state of the counter is lifted from Button (onClick) to event handlers (...) to the Display component to the App useState.

 ## Refactoring the components